HeloiseMuller/RepeatModeler/README.md

   `awk '/^>/ {print($0)}; /^[^>]/ {print(toupper($0))}' genome.fa > genome_up.fa`

+   If no LTR were retrieved with the LTRPipeline, no need to go further.
+One can simply used the outputs of RepeatModeler.
-   Once the LTRPipeline is done, run the script `ReSartLTRStruct.pl` as follow:
+   Otherwise, run the script `ReSartLTRStruct.pl` as follow:

-   `perl ReSartLTRStruct.pl -RRDir RM_ -LTRDir LTR_ -database database`
+   `perl ReSartLTRStruct.pl -RRDir RM_ -LTRDir LTR_ -database database -o outputDirectory`

+   -RRDir gives the directory where the consensi.fa and families.stk files from the RepeatScout/Recon pipeline are located.
+   -LTRDir  gives the directory where the  families.fa and families.stk files from the LTRPipeline are located.
+Remporary files will be saved in this directory. -o gives the location to save to the final outputs.